sissaschool/lograptor/doc/lograptor.rst

     Match only lines that are unparsable by app's rules.
 This option is useful for finding anomalies and for application's rules debugging.

+.. option:: --anonymize

+    Anonymize output for values connected to provided filters.
+Translation tables are built in volatile memory for each run.
+The anonymous tokens have the format FILTER_NN.
+    This option overrides --ip, --uid.

 Output Control:
 ^^^^^^^^^^^^^^^